-- 2. In-house training provided by your employer. - 3.
-Cultural teachings or advice you received from an Elder at your place of employment, during the course of your work schedule. - 4.
-Training you have yourself delivered to your colleagues, your clients or the public.
+- 1. Participation in cultural, traditional activities, ceremonies in the context of your healing work with clients. - 2.
+Cultural teachings or advice you received from an Elder at your place of employment, during your work schedule. - 3.
+Training you have yourself delivered in-house to your colleagues, your clients, or the public.
+In this case, please also submit both a copy of the training session description, including the title, learning objectives, content description and agenda.

-In this case, in addition to the Declaration Verifying an Applicant's Training, please submit the title, the learning objectives, the description of the content of the training, and the training agenda and/or presentation.
+IMPORTANT: If you are submitting hours related to training you have provided in house to your colleagues, clients or the public, please ensure that, in addition mentioning it in the Declaration Verifying an Applicant's Training, you also submit information on the training, including the title, the learning objectives, the description of the content of the training, and the training agenda and/or presentation you have delivered.